 For example, it has been observed that it is useful for synapses to have access to multiple variables, beyond mere pre- and postsynaptic activity.
 One such type of variable is the activity of dendritic compartments, which are represented in morphologically complex neuron models, but not in point neuron models.
-Thus, choosing the simpler (point) model might impair the ability of a network to learn hierarchical representations (Haider et al., 2021; Sacramento et al., 2018).
-Furthermore, morphologically complex neurons can implement entire multilayer artificial neural networks (Beniaguev, Segev, & London, 2021; Häusser & Mel, 2003; Poirazi, Brannon, & Mel, 2003).
+Thus, choosing the simpler (point) model might impair the ability of a network to learn hierarchical representations (Haider et al. 2021; Sacramento et al. 2018).
+Furthermore, morphologically complex neurons can implement entire multilayer artificial neural networks (Beniaguev et al. 2021; Häusser and Mel 2003; Poirazi et al. 2003).

 Another illustration of the point above is the inclusion of short-term plasticity or cortical oscillations into the dynamics of a modeled stochastic network.
-Without these, as the network learns to solve increasingly complex problems, it can become overly confident in one solution and is impaired in its ability to consider alternative solutions (Korcsak-Gorzo et al., 2022; Leng & Kakadiaris, 2018).
+Without these, as the network learns to solve increasingly complex problems, it can become overly confident in one solution and is impaired in its ability to consider alternative solutions (Korcsak-Gorzo et al. 2022; Leng and Kakadiaris 2018).

 A third example concerns the learning of time series, which relies on the presence of long enough transients in a network, often implemented by neuronal adaptation.
-If all specific time constraints are shorter than the transients in the signals to be learned (i.e., if all memory mechanisms are too short), learning becomes difficult or impossible (Bellec et al., 2020; Maass, Natschlager, & Markram, 2002).
+If all specific time constraints are shorter than the transients in the signals to be learned (i.e., if all memory mechanisms are too short), learning becomes difficult or impossible (Bellec et al. 2020; Maass et al. 2002).

 At the instrumental level, brain-inspired AI promises applicability to certain domains for which traditional AI is less suited because of the lack of necessary features, such as a sufficient capacity for online problem-solving and generalizability (i.e., the capacity to learn on the fly and to adapt to contextual variables that are different from the training data).
+While we are still limited in the ability to translate these capacities of the brain in AI systems, investing resources in trying to advance our knowledge of the brain's principles and mechanisms underlying these capacities, and in developing AI systems inspired by those principles and mechanisms appears a promising strategy.

 On the other hand, the features of AI that could make its deployment more widespread and beneficial in some respects (like online problem solving) may have undesirable consequences if used for negative purposes, like fraudulent applications.
-In addition to the risks raised by traditional AI (e.g., security reduction, exploitation/violence, misuse/dual use, reduction or loss of human agency), brain-inspired AI may raise additional risks of brain-based crimes, because brain-inspired AI may significantly improve the technology-mediated understanding of brain features and eventually lead to their exploitation (e.g., for brain hacking, that is unauthorized access to and influence on subjective mental states/operations).
+In addition to the risks raised by traditional AI (e.g., security reduction, exploitation/violence, misuse/dual use, reduction or loss of human agency), brain-inspired AI may raise additional risks of brain-based crimes, because brain-inspired AI may significantly improve the technologymediated understanding of brain features and eventually lead to their exploitation (e.g., for brain hacking, that is unauthorized access to and influence on subjective mental states/ operations).

-At the relational level, on the one hand, since it is modeled on the (human) brain, braininspired AI can inspire more empathetic feelings and this can lead to more positive attitudes towards AI (i.e., people are more willing to use AI) because of anthropomorphic tendencies.
-Considering that some cultures are still characterized by a form of technophobia(Weil & Rosen, 1995), awareness that AI is brain-inspired might diminish existing technophobic attitudes.
+At the relational level, since it is modeled on the (human) brain, brain-inspired AI can inspire more empathetic feelings and this can lead to more positive attitudes towards AI (i.e., people are more willing to use AI) because of anthropomorphic tendencies.
+Considering that some cultures are still characterized by a form of technophobia (Weil and Rosen 1995), awareness that AI is brain-inspired might diminish existing technophobic attitudes.